 The Separate Cash Payment that will be paid to you in the event that you opt out of the NHS Pension Scheme will be the sum equivalent to the Employer's Contribution (amount that the employer would pay into the relevant NHS Pension Scheme if you were still a member of that NHS Pension Scheme) net of the employer's National Insurance contributions, maintaining cost neutrality to the NHS.
-This will be paid as a supplement to your salary and so will be subject to income tax and national insurance.
+This will be paid as a supplement to your salary and so will be subject to income tax.

-This will be applicable at the prevailing rate.
-For example from 01.04.2019 this was 17.75% of your pensionable pay (20.6% of pensionable pay net of employer's national insurance contributions at a rate of 13.8%).
+From 01.04.2019 this will be 17.75% of your pensionable pay (20.6% of pensionable pay net of employer's national insurance contributions at a rate of 13.8%).